mwdossantos/kb-86/docs/week-9-application-development.md

 }
 ```

-Because I created a class out of this I was easily able to use it in other parts of my project.
+I made the `GetPlanets()` static function so it is callable from anywhere without having to create a new `PlanetService()` object.
 As you can see in the `PlanetsView.swift` file:

 ```swift
 @State var planets: [Planet] = PlanetService.GetPlanets()
 ```

-i stored the information I got from the `PlanetService.GetPlanets()` function in a variable called `planets` which I used to fill in the information for each planet in SwiftUI later on in the file:
+I stored the information I got from the `PlanetService.GetPlanets()` function in a `@State` variable called `planets` which I used to fill in the information for each planet in SwiftUI later on in the file:

 ```swift
 Text(self.planets[i].meta.description!)